 On cooler days it is acceptable for students to wear long plain black pants instead of shorts.
 It is acceptable to wear black leggings under shorts.

-Special Event T-shirts
+Special Event T-Shirts/Clothing

-Musical, Naidoc and Regional Sporting Representatives etc, are NOT to be worn to school on a daily basis.
-They should be worn to the appropriate function or activity and rehearsals outside school time.
-These shirts will be designed to complement the school uniform.
+Musical, Naidoc, ARTIE and Regional Sporting Representatives etc, are NOT to be worn to school on a daily basis.
+They should be worn to the appropriate function or activity and rehearsals outside school time, on agreed days.